perlaruizaviles/farandula/farandula-java/Readme.md

 The flight type is specified on the search command and is used by all GDS managers without distinction.

-### GuestType
-The GestType is an enum which contains the guest types managed by the library.
-The types are the following:
-*    `ADULTS`
-*    `CHILDREN`

-The guest type is specified on the search command and is used by the GDS managers without distinction.

-### HotelSearchCommand

-This model is used to perform the hotel search.
-All the information necessary to make a request with a specific GDS is contained here.
-Information like the check-in, checkout, guest list and rooms quantity could be filled used some fluent methods.
-*    `checkIn`
-*    `checkOut`
-*    `forGuest`
-*    `rooms`

-As the `FlightSeachCommand` model, the `HotelSearchCommand` also contains the `execute` method which starts the hotel search and retrieves the hotel results.

 ### Itinerary
 The itinerary model is basically a result from a search request using the `FlightSearchCommand`.
 It contains the complete information for a flight result.